jonathanyeh0723/OpenVINO_coursera_Intermediate/Course_2_Quiz.md

 - [x] `Number found in the config parameter OPTIMAL_NUMBER_OF_REQUESTS for ExecutableNetwork`

 Feedback: Correct!
 The optimal number of requests can be far larger than the number of devices, so always check this value for maximum performance.

+#### 7. Suppose that you ran a benchmark to measure hybrid CPU and VPU inference.
+You found that preprocessing is taking longer than the inference.
+Which of the following is a good candidate for the next system to test?
+(Assume all else being equal)

+- [ ] System with an additional VPU card
+- [ ] System with a FPGA card
+- [x] `System with a higher performance CPU`
+- [ ] System with a higher power GPU

+Feedback: Correct!
+CPUs typically handle preprocessing, so getting a higher performance CPU is the best bet in this situation.